norman-tom/pyromb/README.md

 For **MacOS or Linux**, QGIS does not have its own python environment so PR can be installed through pip directly from the terminal by using the command above.

 For **Windows**, QGIS has its own python environment.
 To install PR to work with QGIS, it needs to be installed via the OSGeo4W shell.
+Two methods depending on your version of QGIS, for newer versions,
+1. Open the OSGeo4W Shell (may need admin permission)
+2. Install via pip
+###
+    $ pip install pyromb

+If that fails, try:
 1. Open the OSGeo4W Shell (may need admin permission)
 2. Enter **py3_env**
 3. Install via pip